foolmonkey/calculator/README.md

 ----
 To begin, try entering in a math expression with your keyboard or mouse!
 Press 'Enter' or click the '=' button to calculate.

-Built with HTML, CSS, and basic Javascript, it was created as a project assignment for the The Odin Project.
+Built with vanilla HTML5, CSS3, and Javascript.

 -----
 ![](calculator.gif)